in-toto/in-toto/roadmap-reviews/2020/review_1_august_19.md

 ## New release 0.4.0

-We are preparing this quarter's release, which includes:
+We are preparing this evaluation period's release, which includes:

 - Fully spec compliant artifact rule processing.
 - New features to the OpenPGP implementation.